nileshtayade2003/Parkhere/README.md

 4. **Parking Process**
    - Go to the parking lot with the generated ticket.
-   - Present the ticket to park the car.
+   - Present the ticket to ticket checker to park the car.

 ### Ticket Checker
-1. **Credentials**
+1. **login**
- For enquiry contact me: 9673466829
+    -there is only one ticket checker for the system
 3. **Checking In and Out**
    - Scan the ticket and enter the car number for check-in.
    - Scan the same ticket for check-out.